 Hello, my name’s Peter (my friends call me “Pete”).
 Here’s a little of my background:

-After college, I drifted for a few years: beachcombed in Florida; haunted the blues clubs of Chicago; backpacked in the Rockies; then arrived in Cincinnati, Ohio in early 1984.
+After college, I drifted for a few years: beachcombed in Florida; haunted the blues clubs of Chicago; backpacked in the Rockies; then stumbled into Cincinnati, Ohio in early 1984.
 I’ve worked as a disc jockey, landscaper, proofreader, technical writer, and freelance writer.
 I married a special woman, the former Lynn Stanley, in 1986, and I’ve been stuck in Cincinnati ever since.
 We have two fantastic, grown kids, Holly and Nick, who never cease to amaze us with their brilliance, humor, and bad taste.
-Oh yes, we also have two recent granddaughters who live in Scotland: stunning Avi and Rory!
+Oh yes, we also have two recent granddaughters who live in Glasgow, Scotland: stunning Avi and Rory!

 Some of my hobbies are running marathons, mountain backpacking, vinyl record collecting (mainly 1960s and ’70s rock), reading history and classic literature, watching old movies, travel, organic vegetable gardening, and watching Lawrence Welk on Saturday night.
 I hope you like my blog.
 If you’d like to find out what longitudes is about, please check out my Welcome post.
 Thanks!